agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

 ```

-Note that we've deleted the line containing our shared service.
+Note that we've deleted the line containing the stores service that we shared with this user.
 We've also commented out the call that disables the Service Usage API so that we can explore that case separately.

 ```
 $ sh DISABLE.sh